 How to react to criticism

-Regardless of the motive of the criticism, it is always good to examine the truth of the criticism.
+Regardless of the motive of the criticism, it is always good to examine the truth of the criticism.- Is it true?

 - If it’s true, what steps do I take to improve?